stateful/docs.runme.dev/docs/intro.md

 Runme comes with a headless and a graphical user interface to author, run, and verify workflows centered around code.
 It achieves this by making markdown files containing your documentation interactive and intelligent.
 Runme consists of following parts:

-- **[Runme CLI](https://github.com/stateful/runme)**.
+- **[Runme CLI](/docs/install#runme-cli)**.
 Understands markdown, discovers command blocks, and offers a guided terminal UI to execute command blocks and individual subcommands for power usage and CI/CD.
 - **Runme Kernel**.
 Much like Jupyter's, it shares session state across clients inter-operably.
 Kernel and CLI are bundled inside the [same binary](https://github.com/stateful/runme) for ease of use and distribution.
-- **[Runme for VS Code](https://marketplace.visualstudio.com/items?itemName=stateful.runme)** first-party integration into VS Code.
+- **[Runme for VS Code](/docs/install#runme-for-vs-code)** first-party integration into VS Code.
 Allows execution of command blocks from code editor and notebook UI.
 The notebook UI offers a rich viewing, execution, and authoring experience leveraging web-app-like features.
+- **[Runme for Web](/docs/install#runme-for-web)** a self-contained web app version of Runme you can run locally.
+Mirrors VS Code's Notebook & Editor UX without having to run the IDE.

 <Infobox type="sidenote" title="Try it now">

-Learn how to install Runme and get started.
+Learn how to install Runme and [get started](/docs/getting-started).

 </Infobox>